SuchetBhalla/Task-Queue-Manager/README.md

 ### Demo:
 ![Demo](img/demo.gif)
 - Used the tool [hey](https://github.com/rakyll/hey) for the demo.
-   - The commands appear on the top-right side of the screen
+   - The commands appear on the top-right side of the gif

 ### To test the backend
 1. launch it with: *docker compose up*